-Sixto Cancel is a current undergraduate at Virginia Commonwealth University who grew up in foster care.
-His most recent project outside of being a full-time college student involves leading a long term effort called Think of Us, a commitment of action for the Clinton Global Initiative.
+Sixto Cancel is a graduate of Virginia Commonwealth University who grew up in foster care.
+His is the founder of Think of Us, a commitment of action for the Clinton Global Initiative.
 Cancel also serves as a Youth Innovation Advisor to Dell and is a member of the Youth Thrive Expert Panel.
 Cancel has been named a Millennial Maker by BET and recognized as one of the Top 24 Changemakers under 24 in the country by the Campaign for a Presidential Youth Council and Sparkaction.
 Cancel has been quoted on NPR’s “Tell Me More,” Fox News, and by the Huffington Post.
 Cancel presented issues facing black, LGBT youth in foster care at the White House’s Black LGBT Emerging Leaders Briefing.

 Location: Richmond, VA, United States

 Campus: VIrginia Commonwealth University - Richmond, VA